HerbertRHolder/codeup-JavaScript-Assesment2/README.md

         getHighestNumber(1, 2, 'x')         // false
         getHighestNumber("a", "b")          // false
         getHighestNumber()                  // false

+1. Define a function named `parseNumber` that parses (converts) a numeric String and returns it's value as a number, the function should be able to decide if it should be parsing an Integer or a Float value.

+        parseNumber("123")            // 123
+        parseNumber(123)              // 123
+        parseNumber("34.4")           // 34.4
+        parseNumber(10.5)             // 10.5
+        parseNumber("-2")             // -2
+        parseNumber("-10.4")          // -10.4

 1. Write a function named `add` that takes in two inputs.
 If both inputs provided are numeric, `add` will return the sum of both inputs.
 If one or both inputs is not numeric, `add` should return false.